 Bogs play a crucial role in the world’s water cycle

-You have reached Valgesoo nature reserve.
+This yellow window is situated in Valgesoo Nature Reserve.
 It is a dignified place, and the bog fairies ask you to speak in a quiet voice and not to leave any rubbish behind.

 The most pristine and untouched beauty of Estonian nature is hidden in bog landscapes, which are scarce in the rest of Europe.
 There are 9,836 Estonian bogs, most of which are under nature protection laws – vast bog landscapes with no soul in sight, dark-eyed bog lakes, pungent-smelling, peaky, and in autumn, the multi-coloured fauna delight the nature lover’s soul.
 Bogs and swamps constitute 22.3 per cent of the country’s territory.